Skip to main content

 policy.blocked_jurisdictionsstring[]NoISO country codes to block (blocklist)

-resolve_signerobjectNoServer-side wallet-signer-match.
-When present, the API resolves resolve_signer.address to its operator and emits a signer_match block on the response — lets commerce gates collapse the legacy 2 follow-up assess calls into one round trip.
+signerobjectNoServer-side wallet-signer verdicts.
+When present, the API resolves signer.address to its operator and emits both a signer_match block (wallet-binding) and a signer_sanctions block (OFAC SDN wallet check) on the response: lets commerce gates collapse multiple follow-up assess calls into one round trip.

 testbooleanNoEnable sandbox/test mode with reserved addresses